kaya-arro/sc-simplify/README.md

    sudo cp target/release/sc-simplify /usr/bin/
    ```

    or generally do whatever you want with the binary: it's yours!
+If you don't want to include it in your `PATH`, you can still run it by specifying the path to the binary in your command line.

 ## Portability

 Since the purpose of this program is efficiency, the `-C target-cpu=native`  `rustc` compile flag is enabled in `.cargo/config.toml`.
-This means that you may not be able to run the produced binary on a machine other than the one on which you built it (or at least a machine with the same processor).
+This means that you may not be able to run the produced binary on a machine other than the one on which you built it (or at least a machine with the same microarchitecture).
 If you would like a more portable but possibly slower version of the program, comment out this flag.

 # Development plans and hopes and dreams